-Preservationists led by architect and University of Washington faculty member Victor Steinbrueck (1911-1985), organized "Friends of the Market" and collected signatures for Proposition 1 to protect the entire 17-acre Market district.
-A second group, the "Alliance for a Living Market" joined the Friends.
-The Central Association, representing downtown businesses, started the "Committee to Save the Market" to oppose the initiative.
+Preservationists led by architect and University of Washington faculty member Victor Steinbrueck (1911-1985) organized the advocacy group Friends of the Market and collected signatures for Initiative No. 1 to create a seven-acre preservation zone.
+A second group, the Alliance for a Living Market joined the Friends.
+The Central Association, representing downtown businesses, started the Committee to Save the Market, with the support of Market tenants like Reid Lowell and Pete De Laurenti, to oppose the initiative.

 The controversy ended when Seattle voters sided with preservationists and voted to save the entire seven-acre Market historic district.